Geelong Connection Café to strengthen community resilience

 Be Eco-nnected | Lyrics

 – A tender call to reawaken our climate courage and feel nature’s voice – to be ‘eco-nnected‘.
-Inspired by Deborah Sykes’ statements – “be brave, be strong!” – in The Sustainable Hour no. 553
+Inspired by Deborah Sykes’ statements – “be brave, be strong!” – from The Sustainable Hour no. 553